-I’m so excited to announce I am a Pitch Wars mentor (in the Adult Category only) this year!
-(Don’t you love Poe the Owl’s mask in the picture above?)
+I am mentoring again for Pitch Wars (in the Adult Category only) this year!

 What is Pitch Wars?

 Pitch Wars is a mentoring program started by Brenda Drake.
 Published/agented authors, editors, or industry interns choose one writer each to spend three months revising their manuscript.
 It ends in February with an Agent Showcase, where agents see a pitch/first page and can request to read more.
 If you are not interested in applying to Pitch Wars, please feel free to ignore this post (but don’t leave me completely!).
 If you are thinking of applying, read on!

 My name is Lyn and I write multicultural fiction (book club fiction, women’s fiction), suspense/thriller, and YA.
 I signed with my wonderful agent, Rachel Brooks of BookEnds Literary Agency in January of 2019, and she sold my debut to Berkley, an imprint of Penguin Random House, soon after.
 My debut, The Tiger Mom’s Tale just launched on July 6, 2021, and my second book, Red Thread of Fate is coming out on February 8, 2022 (only 5 more months!).